bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 * Let's look at how we're using :math:`b_{i+1}`.
 In Equation 3, if :math:`b_{i+1}` is odd, then we add 1, else if even we add 0.
-In Equation 4, we're doing the reverse, if the number :math:`x_{i+1}` is odd, we know we can recover a "1", else when even, we recover an "odd".
-We'll use this idea in order to extend.
+In Equation 4, we're doing the reverse, if the number :math:`x_{i+1}` is odd, we know we can recover a "1", else when even, we recover an "0".
+We'll use this idea in order to extend to more complicated cases.
 * Finally, the encoding using Equations 3 and 4 are optimal if we have a uniform distribution of "0"s and "1"s (i.e. :math:`p_0=p_1=\frac{1}{2}`).
 Notice that the entropy :math:`H(x) = 2 \cdot \frac{1}{2}\log_2(\frac{1}{2}) = 1`,
-  which results in 1 bit per binary digit -- exactly as we generate using these equations (if you exclude the fact that we start at 1).
+  which results in 1 bit per binary digit, which is exactly what these equations generate  (if you exclude the fact that we start at 1).

 The last two points are relevant because it gives us a hint as to how we might extend this to non-uniform binary messages.
 Our encoding is optimal because we